Why Is My Car Accident Settlement Taking So Long_ Image

 Multiple factors can contribute to a delayed settlement.
 Some of the most prominent causes of delays include:

-- Insurance Delays – Sometimes, the insurance companies take a while to offer a settlement because there are a lot of claims clogging up their system.
+• Insurance Delays – Sometimes, the insurance companies take a while to offer a settlement because many claims clog up their system.
 However, other times, they’ll delay issuing a settlement offer because they believe you’ll drop your claim if it’s taking too long.

 Steps to Take to Speed Up Your Settlement

-- Finishing Your Medical Treatment – Don’t skip follow-up medical appointments.
-The sooner you recover from your injuries or reach your maximum medical improvement, the sooner you can receive a settlement offer covering all of your medical expenses.
+• Finishing Your Medical Treatment – Don’t skip follow-up medical appointments.
+The sooner you recover from your injuries or reach maximum medical improvement, the sooner you can receive a settlement offer covering all your medical expenses.

 Contact a Tampa, Florida, Car Accident Lawyer